alex-shpak/hugo-book/README.md

 # (Optional) Set to mark page as flat section in file-tree menu (if BookMenuBundle not set)
 bookFlatSection = true

+# (Optional, Experimental) Set to hide nested sections or pages at that level.
+Works only with file-tree menu mode
+bookCollapseSection = true

 # (Optional) Set true to hide page or section from side menu (if BookMenuBundle not set)
 bookHidden = true